LVNAuth Tutorials - Trace Tool

 The Trace Tool lets you convert a variable-width font sprite sheet to a fixed grid-size for each letter.

 If you have a font sprite sheet that is monospaced, meaning the dimensions of the letters are all the same, then you don't need to use the Trace Tool.
-However, if you have a font sprite sheet with letters that have different widths/heights, then the Trace Tool can generate grids that are all the same size, with each letter inside the grids.
-Then, LVNAuth can equally separate each grid into individual letters.
+However, if you have a font sprite sheet with letters that have different widths/heights, then the Trace Tool can generate letter grids that are all the same size.
+When you use a font sprite sheet in your visual novel, LVNAuth will equally separate each grid into individual letters.

 For example - take a look at these two letters: